TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Introduction

 \section{Introduction}

 A number of recent machine learning (ML) systems are built upon a large amount of training data.
 In many practical applications, however, we may not have sufficient training data due to high expense or difficulty in data acquisition. \emph{Transfer learning} \cite{Caruana:94:NIPS,Bengio:11:JMLR,Bengio:12:JMLR,Pan_TKDE10,Weiss:16:JBD,Tan_arXiv18} has been widely studied to improve the accuracy of machine learning systems by incorporating some knowledge gained through solving a different problem.
-For example, we may transfer a part of an ML model trained by a data-rich organization (e.g., large hospital) to another ML model in a different organization (e.g., small hospital) that has only a small amount of data and wants to significantly improve the accuracy of the latter model.
+For example, we may transfer a part of an ML model trained by a data-rich organization (e.g., big company, large hospital) to another ML model in a different organization (e.g., startup company, small hospital) that has only a small amount of data and wants to significantly improve the accuracy of the latter model.
 We refer to the former model as a \emph{source model}, and the latter as a \emph{target model}.

-In many practical ML systems, training data involve sensitive personal data; e.g., medical data such as X-ray images of a person, and biometric data such as face images.
+In many practical ML systems, training data involve sensitive personal data; e.g., face images, medical data.
+A large dataset in the source data-rich organization can also include some sensitive personal data; e.g., face images in a large-scale image dataset for object recognition.
 When a source model is trained using sensitive personal data, transfer learning can raise a serious privacy concern.
 In particular, General Data Protection Regulation (GDPR) \cite{GDPR} requires an adequate level of protection when an organization transfers personal data to another organization.
 Therefore, protecting privacy of users in the source model is an important issue in transfer learning across organizations.